oktoeight-com/oktoeight-core-method/README.md

 We believe complexity is the enemy of execution.
 CORE is built on two immutable tenets:

 1.  **Plain Text over Software as a Service (SaaS):** Decisions should be recorded in portable, universal formats, such as *.Comma-Separated Values (CSV), *.Markdown (MD), or even pen and paper.
 Not locked in proprietary tools.
-2.  **Return over Abstraction:** We prioritize tangible financial outcomes over abstract complexity points (e.g., Story Points, Fibonacci estimates).
+2.  **Return over Abstraction:** We prioritize tangible financial outcomes over abstract complexity points (e.g., magic numbers or subjective scores).

 ## Why CORE?